tomolimo/mailbehaviours/README.md

 ### GLPI compliance
-It is currently compatible with GLPI 9.5
+It is currently compatible with GLPI 9.5 and 10.0

 ### Installation
 Must be copied into __*glpifolder*__/plugins/mailbehaviours